MarioBatusic/Dashboard_and_tile_Roles/dashboard & tile roles.md

 This digression belongs more to the ARIA Authoring Practices Guide, but it is useful to think about keyboard shortcuts concerning a new role right away.

-Some of the dashboards available on the eeb allow navigation between the tiles using the arrow keys or the tab key.
+Some of the dashboards available on the web support navigation between the tiles using the arrow keys or the tab key.
 Very few allow resizing and repositioning using the keyboard.
-However, most dashboards do not provide for their own keyboard navigation between the tiles.
+However, most dashboards do not provide support for keyboard interaction and navigation between the tiles.

 All functionalities that are possible with the mouse must also be available with the keyboard: